sipart/sipart.github.io/_posts/2019-01-01-bgp_simple.md

 ## Using bgp_simple perl script to inject a IPv4 Internet routing table inside a EVE-NG lab (or in a real/ESXi virtual lab)

-* Multiple credits for this - first to the creator [Andrey Korolyov - xdel](https://github.com/xdel) of an old but still very usable perl script called [bgp_simple.pl](https://github.com/xdel/bgpsimple) which injects a copy of a IPv4 Internet routing table into a lab.
+* Multiple credits for this:
+   * First to the creator [Andrey Korolyov - xdel](https://github.com/xdel) of an old but still very usable perl script called [bgp_simple.pl](https://github.com/xdel/bgpsimple) which injects a copy of a IPv4 Internet routing table into a lab.
-And then this post by [sigey](https://iprouteblog.wordpress.com/2017/04/15/inject-full-internet-route-table-into-your-eve-lab-environment/).
+   * And then this post by [sigey](https://iprouteblog.wordpress.com/2017/04/15/inject-full-internet-route-table-into-your-eve-lab-environment/).
 He compiled and configured BGP simple as per documentation, and created a downloadable .ova file of the 'BGP' Linux node (based on Ubuntu 14.1).
 Link in his post, but Google drive link also [here.](https://drive.google.com/file/d/0BzLrgmKsB3NSbFV5SXctWWd5alU/view) The .ova can be imported directly into VMware WS or ESXi - for EVE-NG the .ova needs to be converted.
 [Sigeys post](https://iprouteblog.wordpress.com/2017/04/15/inject-full-internet-route-table-into-your-eve-lab-environment/) has details on this conversion process.
 His image has an older copy of the Internet routing table so is approc 570,000 prefixes in size.
 See the bottom of this post for some instructions on getting a newer larger copy.

 * Other options to do similar exist.
 Here are the other options and blog posts for reference:
     * Kevin Myers post on [stubarea51.net](https://stubarea51.net/2016/01/21/put-500000-bgp-routes-in-your-lab-network-download-this-vm-and-become-your-own-upstream-bgp-isp-for-testing/) - again using bgp_simple